YaydIh/firstSlidify/index.md

 ![](assets/img/screen_shot.png)

-### Q: Can you infer from the screen show of the Shiny app what time bars are required by law to close in New Orleans ?
+### Q: Can you infer from the screen shot of the Shiny app at what time bars are required by law to close in New Orleans?

 A: Trick question, bars are not required to close in New Orleans and can stay open 24 hours a day, seven days a week.